saptarshibasu/elasticsearch-study/README.md

 * Combine the results and respond.
 Note that in the case of get by ID look up, only one shard is relevant and this step can be skipped

-* By default, Elasticsearch indexes all data in every field
-* Each indexed field has a dedicated, optimized data structure
 * When dynamic mapping is enabled, Elasticsearch automatically detects and adds new fields to the index mapping them to the appropriate Elasticsearch datatypes
 * It’s often useful to index the same field in different ways for different purposes.
 For example, you might want to index a string field as both a text field for full-text search and as a keyword field for sorting or aggregating your data.
 Or, you might choose to use more than one language analyzer to process the contents of a string field that contains user input
 * The analysis chain that is applied to a full-text field during indexing is also used at search time.
 When you query a full-text field, the query text undergoes the same analysis before the terms are looked up in the index